Bellfalasch/frontend-forum/slides.md

 layout: center
 ---

-# Lubomir Labaj
+# Eirik Backer

-**Team Mobile App** - Let's dive into React Native and how similar it is for the desktop-developer, and how it is not.
+**Team Builders** - He will give you an introduction to Custom Elements in HTML, and experience using them.
+Will this change everything?